ayonli/fron/api.md

     and end positions.
 - `type` The type of the current token, by default, literal types are lower-cased and compound types are upper-cased.
-For convenience, every SourceToken is carried inside a `root` token.
+For convenience, every SourceToken parsed is carried inside the `root` token.
 - `data` The parsed data of the current token, it may not be the final data since there may be a handler to deal with the current type.
 If the current token is an object property, the `data` will be an inner SourceToken.